-Subdivision (b)(4) states the substance of former Section 768 in providing for court allowance of fees and expenses of referees.
-Cf. Section 874.010 and Comment thereto.
+Subdivision (b)(3) states the substance of former Section 768 in providing for court allowance of fees and expenses of referees.
+Cf. Section 874.010 and Comment thereto (costs incurred for the common benefit).

-Subdivision (b)(5), providing for the court to fix the date of commencement of the lien, is new.
+Subdivision (b)(4), providing for the court to fix the date of commencement of the lien, is new.
 It avoids the possibility of later settlement and dismissal of the action.
+For authority of the court to fix the date of commencement of liens of third persons furnishing services, see Section 873.110.

-Subdivision (b)(6) is new.
+Subdivision (b)(5) is new.
 It recognizes the need for and practice of receiving and passing upon the account and final report of the referee, particularly in, but not limited to, sales transactions, and of discharging the referee when he has made a final report and accounting.